- Home

 Entry Requirements

-Five GCSEs at grade 9-4 including
+Five GCSEs at grade 9-4 including Science, English and Maths.

 Course Information

-with a specialist work-related qualification and training in marine engineering.
+This course is designed to provide you with a specialist work-related qualification and training in marine engineering.

-seeking an Apprenticeship or progression to a higher level course such as an
+It provides sound preparation for those seeking an Apprenticeship or progression to a higher level course such as an HND.

 The introductory units will cover: